Small Business HQ

 The transition can be relatively easy in organizations where the workforce is young.
 But with older staff members and sales experts, the migration from the traditional approach of customer management to CRM will be challenging.

-This challenge leads to failure of CRM implementation and can create an unfavorable work environment.
+This challenge can lead to CRM implementation fails and create an unfavorable work environment.
+Effective communication is key to overcoming this hurdle.

 If you are unable to bring in the change across departments and implement a CRM, the consequence will be workers who feel they now have too much to do and track.
 Additionally, executives will feel their expectations aren’t being met because no one utilizes the revolutionary tech they’ve implemented.